 Selling Expenses.
 Selling expenses include advertising and media production associated with our direct channel, other marketing materials such as catalogs, brochures, videos, product samples, direct customer mailings and point of purchase materials, and sales force compensation and customer service.
 We also include in selling expenses our new product development costs, including market research and testing for new products.
-Selling expenses increased to \$106.3 million for the twelve months ended December 31, 2003 as compared to \$74.9 million for the pro forma twelve months ended December 31, 2002, an increase of \$31.4 million, or 41.9%, but decreased as a percentage of net sales to 22.2% during the twelve months ended December 31, 2003 from 25.1% for the pro forma twelve months ended December 31, 2002.
+Selling expenses increased to \$106.3 million for the twelve months ended December 31, 2003 as compared to \$74.9 million for the pro forma twelve months ended December 31, 2002, an increase of \$31.4 million, or 41.9%, but decreased as a percentage of net sales to 22.2% during the twelve months ended December 31, 2003.
 The increase in the dollar amount of selling expenses was due to additional spending on advertising, sales compensation and point of purchase materials.
-The decrease as a percentage of net sales was primarily due to an increase in the net sales of our retail channel to \$313.4 million for the twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2002, an increase of \$135.2 million, or 75.9%.
-This increase was due primarily to an increase in net sales in our retail channel, as a percentage of total net sales, to 65.4% of total net sales for the twelve months ended December 31, 2003 as compared to 59.8% of total net sales for the pro forma twelve months ended December 31, 2002.
-Our retail channel has lower selling expenses than our other channels on a combined basis and, accordingly, our selling expenses as a percentage of our rotal sales.
+The decrease as a percentage of net sales was primarily due to an increase in the net sales of our retail channel to \$313.4 million for the twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2002, an increase of \$313.4 million for the twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2002, an increase of \$313.4 million, or 75.9%.
+This increase was due primarily to an increase in net sales in our retail channel, as a percentage of total net sales, to 65.4% of total net sales for the twelve months ended December 31, 2003 as compared to 59.8% of total net sales for the pro forma twelve months ended December 31, 2003 as compared to 59.8% of total net sales for the pro forma twelve months ended December 31, 2003.
+Our retail channel has lower selling expenses than our other channels on a combined basis and, accordingly, our selling expenses as a percentage of our net sales are affected by the level of our retail sales as a percentage of our total sales.